hyperledger/fabric-sdk-node/docs/tutorials/app-dev-env-setup.md

 The output, a genesis block file for the orderer, will be used in the next step to launch the orderer node.

+> Notice some features are non-backwards compatible.
+To enable features from a particular fabric version, the `Capabilities` section in `configtx.yaml` should be updated before generate the `genesis.block`.

 ## Start the network

 Now we are ready to put it all together.
 The easiest way to launch the